 I remember making cookies with my mom as a kid.
-It was like magic how butter, sugar, and flour came together to make cookie dough.
-If that isn’t magical enough, she always put a nice dose of vanilla extract into the dough.
+It was like magic how butter, sugar, and flour came together to make the cookie dough.
+If that isn't magical enough, she always put a nice dose of vanilla extract into the dough.

 Vanilla extract smelled so amazing.
 But I always wondered why she didn't taste it.
 So, curiosity got the better of me one day in my childhood.
 And I poured myself a little tablespoon.
 What a surprise as to how terrible it tasted!

 Despite the overwhelming smell of deliciousness of vanilla extract, the taste never measured up to the flavor.
-I had never encountered something where the disconnect between the aroma and actual concentrated flavor was so pronounced.
+I had never encountered something where the disconnect between the aroma and concentrated flavor was so pronounced.

 Much later in life, I was introduced to vanilla bean paste.
 It was a new item to most of us in the class.
 They also encouraged us to taste it.

 Many of us were a bit hesitant to, as I think as people tried it and their faces indicated that it wasn't terrible tasting like vanilla extract.

 It tasted like what I thought vanilla extract should taste like.
 It was sweet and fragrant.
 Plus the vanilla bean seeds are present throughout.
 So if you are making something light in color, it will reflect the more natural beauty of vanilla.

 Back in 2016, when they first announced the price of vanilla would go up, I stocked up on some Nielsen-Massey vanilla.
 I bought a quart of vanilla bean paste and thought I was being spendy at $35.
 That same quart on amazon has become incredibly expensive.

 In other words, this 2-ounce jar from Trader Joe's at $4.99 is a bargain.
 The quality is similar to my beloved Nielsen Massey vanilla.
 There are subtle differences in the ingredients.

 Frequently asked questions